 There are a greater variety of animals in these ecosystems because of their accessibility.
 Still, animals who settle there evolved to survive in these volcanic locations.

-Summary of 7 Animal Groups Live Near Volcanoes
+Summary of 7 Animal Groups That Live Near Volcanoes

 Animals are incredible and can sometimes thrive in the most unreal locations.
 Here are 7 animal groups found near volcanoes: